cjacker/batocera-for-lcl-piboy/README.md

 'overlay-with-dolphin-jaguar' add dolphin and jaguar core based on 'overlay', you need create dir 'gamecube' and 'wii' and 'atarijaguar' in /userdata/roms/ and put games there.

+'overlay-with-dolphin-jaguar-cdi' add dolphin/jaguar/cdi core based on 'overlay', you need create dir 'gamecube' and 'wii' and 'atarijaguar' in /userdata/roms/ and put games there.

 '\*-for-33-dev' is for batocera 33 dev version.

+## Philips CD-i suppport
+cdi core is based on mame 0.220 with some modifications.

+Since cdi machine of mame use mouse as default input device, so it need a default config to map input device to joystick.

+It will load this config file and 'cdimono1' rom from game rom dir.

+So, if you want to play CD-i games, you need:

+*  create a 'cdi' dir under 'roms'
+*  copy cdimono1.zip and cdimono1.cfg from this repo to 'cdi' dir
+*  put some 'chd' roms in 'cdi' dir and play